aiden77mori/aiden77mori/README.md

 ## <img height="60" width="60" src="https://github.com/mastercodingbear/mastercodingbear/blob/main/img/hello.gif" /> DIFINES Team Leader

-I am an experienced and detail-oriented web and smart contract developer with expertise in leading teams of front-end, back-end, and smart contract developers.
+I am a full stack, blockchain developer with 8+ years experience and leading a team of front-end, back-end, and smart contract developers.
+My portfolio includes a variety of successful DeFi, NFT marketplace, and Web3 projects, as well as games built on Ethereum, Polygon, and Binance Smart Chain.
-I have developed various DeFi, NFT marketplace, and web3 projects, including games on different blockchain platforms such as Ethereum, Polygon, and Binance Smart Chain.
-My extensive knowledge of programming languages, frameworks, and database structures, combined with exceptional analytical and time management skills, make me a reliable team player capable of solving complex problems.
-My passion for technology and willingness to stay up-to-date with the latest trends make me a valuable asset to your team.
+As a proficient developer, I have an extensive understanding of programming languages, frameworks, and database structures, and am skilled in analyzing and resolving intricate problems.
+I am highly committed to staying up-to-date with the latest technology trends and consistently delivering high-quality work, which makes me an invaluable to your team.

 ## Web & Mobile Developer | Blockchain Expert